WooSeokLee99/BGD-loss/README.md

 <img src="assets/4-3.png" width="70%" />
 <br>
 1. Get boundary image with Erosion. (a)<br>
-2. Blur the boundary image with Gaussian kernel. (b)<br>
+2. Blur the boundary image with a Gaussian kernel. (b)<br>
-3. Calc M value: Average of Gaussian value on baundary position. (c,d)<br>
+3. Calculate M valuees: Average of Gaussian response at baundary position. (c,d)<br>
-4. Calc difference between 4 different M.<br>
+4. Calculate difference between 4 different M.<br>
 <br>
 <br>
 <img src="assets/4-4.png" width="100%" />
 <br>
-Each graph shows certical cross-section of results.<br>
+Each graph shows vertical cross-section of the predictions.<br>
 The pixel value in boundary position is 1 and maximum Gaussian value has set as 1 via normalization.<br>
 And we set other smaller values arbitrarily.